COSC-499-W2023/year-long-project-team-13/README.md

     - [AWS access local host code](#step-6-aws-accesssession-keys)
     - [Django Server local host code](#step-7-start-the-django-server)
 2. Start the Django server.
-3. In a different terminal window, activate the virtual environmen.
+3. In a different terminal window, activate the virtual environment.
 Navigate to the `Selenium_Tests` folder in your command line.
 4. Run all Selenium tests:

    ```console